 Sleeping on your back is a great sleep position.
 By sleeping on your back you’re allowing your body rest in its proper alignment; given you are using the right pillow and a good mattress.
 The position also allows your weight to be evenly distributed with no added pressure on the spine.
 However, this position is also notorious for causing snoring.

 When choosing a pillow, you have a lot of options; making this one a little trickier to figure out.
 The loft and profile you need will depend on characteristics of your shoulders and neck.
 If you have a smaller frame, a medium profile and medium loft will be perfect.
 Try a medium profile with a firm loft if your frame requires more support.
 When considering what pillow to choose, look at the benefits that relate to you.
 If you’re a hot sleeper, opt for bamboo or wool fillings.
 If you have existing neck and back pain, try a latex or memory foam pillow for extra support.

 Pillows for Side Sleepers

 Side sleepers usually experience less pain through the back or neck, depending on leg position and body angle.
 Those who sleep with legs straight or one leg up keep the back in a natural curve that supports alignment.
 However, this position can cause tension in the shoulders and numbness in the arms.

 To remedy this, opt for a pillow that has a medium or higher profile and medium to firm loft.
-By finding a pillow with a profile that is alike the length of your shoulder, you can stop the shoulders from folding in on themselves; which will ease the strain while sleeping.
+By finding a side sleeper pillow with a profile that is alike the length of your shoulder, you can stop the shoulders from folding in on themselves; which will ease the strain while sleeping.
 If you experience arm numbness, the best thing is to use another pillow to cuddle or place your arms on top of a pillow.

 Pillows for Stomach Sleepers